 Eric Freedman is Professor of Journalism and former Associate Dean of International Studies and Programs.
 Before joining MSU full time in 1996, he covered public affairs, environmental issues and legal affairs for newspapers in New York and Michigan, winning a Pulitzer Prize for coverage of a legislative corruption scandal.
 He is Director of the Knight Center for Environmental Journalism and Directors of the Capital News Service, an internship where students cover state government for newspapers across Michigan.
 He has a bachelor’s degree is in government from Cornell University, a law degree from New York University, and a master’s degree in resource development from MSU.
 He was a Fulbright scholar in Lithuania and Uzbekistan, he led professional journalism seminars in Central Asia, and lectured in Singapore, Russia, Kazakhstan, Uzbekistan, Japan and Kyrgyzstan.
 He served for three years as an International Scholar in the Open Society Foundation’s Academic Fellowship Program, working with faculty members in the Department of Journalism and Mass Communication at American University of Central Asia in Kyrgyzstan.
 He has directed MSU’s Australia Media, Environment, Culture and Tourism study abroad program, the Reporting in the British Isles study abroad program, and a freshman seminar abroad on environment and media in Scotland.

-Dr. Stephen P. Gasteyer is an Assistant Professor of Sociology at Michigan State University.
+Dr. Stephen P. Gasteyer is an Associate Professor of Sociology at Michigan State University.
 Dr.Gasteyer’s research focuses on the nexus between water, land, community development.
 Specifically, his research currently addresses: 1) community capacity development and civic engagement through leadership training; 2) the political and social processes that enable or hinder community access to water and land resources, specifically (but not exclusively) in rural communities; 3) the class and race effects of access to basic services (water, sanitation, food, health care); 4) community capacity, community resilience and water systems management; 5) the impacts of greening in economically depressed small cities; 6) the community aspects of bioenergy development; 7) international social movements and community rights to basic services; and 8) facilitating cross-sectoral and interdisciplinary partnerships to address water and land resources management.
 Before coming to Michigan State University, Dr. Gasteyer was on faculty in the Department of Human and Community Development at the University of Illinois.
 Prior to that, he was Research and Policy Director at the Rural Community Assistance Partnership in Washington, DC and a research consultant on issues of global water governance.
 Dr. Gasteyer was a Peace Corps Volunteer in Mali from 1987 through 1990, and worked with environmental non-governmental organizations from 1993 through 1998 in the Palestinian territories.
 He received a BA from Earlham College in 1987, and a Ph.D. in Sociology from Iowa State University in 2001.

 As a medical geographer, Sue Grady’s research aims to improve the health and well-being of infants, children, men and women living in high poverty urban and rural areas.
 She focuses on the societal determinants of health -- physical, social and built environmental hazards, individual and population-level exposures and the adverse health outcomes and premature mortality that result from those exposures.
 She utilizes geographic information systems (GIS) and spatial epidemiological methods to analyze large health, linked-mortality and environmental datasets to model these multilevel and space-time relationships.
 Most of her research is in the United States, in the Midwest and Northeast Regions, where inner-city urban residents are exposed to hypersegregation, concentrated poverty, high pollution levels and other related environmental hazards.
 In particular, she is interested in reducing maternal (pregnancy-related) untoward exposures and adverse birth outcomes -- low birth weight, preterm birth and neonatal and infant mortality and maternal mortality among black mothers and infants living in those areas.
 My research is also international, focusing on distal and proximal determinants of maternal and infant mortality in extremely poor parts of the world.
 Medical geographers are in a unique position to study environmental injustices and health disparities because of our theoretical focus in Human Ecology.
 Human ecology realizes the integrative nature of humans (susceptibility, resilience), the environments in which they operate (vulnerable or health-enhancing) and the culture in which they behave (stress-reducing or health promoting).
 In addition, health geographers focus on place and the lived experience of residents.